YuriSizov/godot-editor-theme-explorer/README.md

 ### Styleboxes
 ![Icons tab](images/preview-5.png)

 Styleboxes are previewed by being applied to a small `Panel`.
-A lot of them do not carry any visual style, or can have a style that matches background.
+A lot of them do not carry any visual style, or can have a style that matches background, so a checkered background is used once again to give a better idea of what each Stylebox does.

 ### Constants
 ![Icons tab](images/preview-6.png)